 - Is there room for growth and career development?

-Interview questions to assess cultural fit revolve around discovering more about you.
+Interview questions to assess cultural fit revolves around discovering more about you.
 The hiring manager wants to get a sense of your personality, core values and attitudes, and work style.

 Most cultural interview questions are centered around two very simple questions, which you are likely to be familiar with.
 When considered carefully, you will find that the answers will prepare you for any other cultural fit questions the recruiter may fire at you: